- 1. Introduction

 - (User, Technical and/or Marketing) Data is collected when you use the website

-We also may receive data from third parties such as analytics providers such as Google based outside the EU ( https://www.google.com/analytics/terms/us.html), advertising networks such as Facebook based outside the EU, search information providers such as Google based outside the EU, Shop providers incl.
-Teachable and ETSY, and providers of technical, payment and delivery services, such as data brokers or aggregators.
+We also may receive data from third parties such as analytics providers such as Google based inside or outside the UK and/or the EU ( https://www.google.com/analytics/terms/us.html), advertising networks such as Facebook based inside or outside the UK and/or the EU, search information providers such as Google based inside or outside the uk and/or the EU, Shop providers incl.
+Teachable, and providers of technical, payment and delivery services, such as data brokers or aggregators.

 - Communications Data – We process this data for the purposes of communicating with you, for record keeping and for the establishment, pursuance or defence of legal claims.
 Our lawful ground for processing is our legitimate interests which in this case are to reply to communications sent to us, to keep records and to establish, pursue or defend legal claims.

 - Customer Data – We process this data to supply the goods and/or services you have purchased and to keep records of such transactions.
 Our lawful ground for this processing is the performance of a contract between you and us and/or taking steps at your request to enter into such a contract.